 Incorporating a mobile learning strategy for L&D

-It’s easy to see the advantages of implementing a mobile learning strategy when you look at the statistics.
+It’s easy to see the advantages of implementing a mobile learning strategy in learning and development when you look at the statistics.
 Recent research has revealed that the average worker completes learning materials 45 percent faster than their colleagues using a standard desktop browser.
 Furthermore, one research study demonstrated that 70 percent of people were more engaged in the digital learning course content and had higher motivation levels when they completed training on their smartphones.

 That’s where native smartphone microlearning platforms apps such as award-winning EdApp come in.
 Microlearning is a highly efficient methodology that transforms what we understand as traditional eLearning by bringing it into the Mobile learning revolution and breaking up content into relevant and interconnected bite-sized chunks.
-Microlearning is the overarching mobile learning strategy that is used to boost productivity and retention rates and engage employees through personalized learning journeys when implemented intentionally.
+Microlearning is the overarching mobile learning strategy that is used to boost productivity and retention rates and engage employees through personalized learning activities when implemented intentionally.

 The technology/pedagogy nexus of a mobile learning strategy

 It’s important to remember that mLearning is as much about pedagogy (theories of learning) as technology.
 While most of the prominent learner-centric educational theories were formulated well before the advent of the smartphone, they have never been more applicable to the circumstances we find ourselves in.
 The interactive element of mLearning feeds into social learning theory, where theorists such as Lev Vygotsky (1896–1934) maintained that intellectual advancement occurs through group interaction.
-EdApp’s mobile social learning platform, which includes free mobile game templates and peer learning, tap into such theoretical underpinnings.
+EdApp’s mobile social learning platform, which includes free gamification templates and peer learning, tap into such theoretical underpinnings.

 - Less is more!
 Keep lessons minimalist, keeping in mind that they are designed to be engaged with on a mobile screen.